caraballomp/todo/README.md

 <br />

-* Second app is an option from the First app if I have enough time to make.

 * Wanting to make simple apps for beginner being able to help out in their journey in Ruby on Rails.

-* Easy to read and following instructions in how to make them.
+* Easy to read code.

 * Completely from scratch.